-(C) Well permits for wells that meet the Tier 1 and Tier 2 requirements of Section 7.70.110(E) of this chapter are ministerial unless the proposed well will serve a water system that is regulated by the State Department of Health Servicesserves more than 199 connections or issuance of the well permit requires one or more discretionary approvals pursuant to Chapter 13.20, 16.20, 16.30, 16.32, 16.40 or 16.42 SCCC.
+(C) Well permits for wells that meet the Tier 1, Tier 2 or Tier 3 requirements of Section SCCC 7.70.110(E) of this chapter are ministerial unless the proposed well will serve a water system that serves more than 199 connections, -or if the issuance of the well permit requires one or more discretionary approvals pursuant to Chapter 13.20, 16.20, 16.30, 16.32, 16.40, or 16.42 SCCC.

-(D) For wells that do not meet the Tier 1 or Tier 2 requirements, the Health Officer may require that a report evaluating the potential for the well to impact nearby wells, surface waters or groundwater sustainability be prepared prior to issuance of a well permit.
-The report shall be prepared by a professional geologist, engineering geologist or professional engineer and shall at a minimum include conclusions and data supporting the conclusions, including a description of site and regional geology, subsurface conditions, strata, direction and rate of groundwater flow, locations of nearby water wells, and construction details for those wells as can be determined based on existing data.
+(D) For proposed wells that do not meet the Tier 1, or Tier 2, or Tier 3 requirements of SCCC 7.70.110(E), the Health Officer may require that a report evaluating the potential for the well to impact of the proposed well to nearby wells, surface waters, public trust resources, or groundwater sustainability that is to be prepared and submitted to the Health Officer prior to issuance of a well permit.
+The report shall be prepared by a professional geologist, engineering geologist, or professional engineer and shall at a minimum include conclusions and data supporting the conclusions, including a description of site and regional geology, subsurface conditions, strata, direction and rate of groundwater flow, locations of nearby water wells, and construction details for those wells as can be determined based on existing data.
 The report shall describe proposed well construction methods and other measures to be taken to prevent adverse impacts of the well.
-The Health Officer shall deny a well permit or require specific construction requirements in order to prevent significant adverse impacts on nearby wells, surface water or groundwater sustainability as defined by the applicable groundwater sustainability agency.
+The Health Officer shall deny a well permit or require specific construction requirements in order to prevent significant adverse impacts on nearby wells, surface water, public trust resources, or groundwater sustainability as defined by the applicable groundwater sustainability agency.

-$(\underline{E}\Theta)$ Each such application shall be accompanied by a filing fee set by resolution of the Board of Supervisors.
+(E) Each such application shall be accompanied by a filing fee set by resolution of the Board of Supervisors.
 No part of the fee shall be refundable.

-(F) Water well permit applications shall be transmitted to the water system, water district, and/or groundwater sustainability agency that has jurisdiction over the parcel where the proposed well will be located.
-Those entities shall have shall have ten business days business days to provide any comment, request additional information, or identify any other requirements that must be met for the construction of the proposed well within their jurisdiction.
+(F) Water well permit applications shall be transmitted to the water system, water district, and/or groundwater sustainability agency that has jurisdiction over the parcel where the proposed well will be located or that could be impacted by the proposed well.
+Those entities shall have ten business days to provide any comment, request additional information, or identify any other requirements that must be met for the construction of the proposed well within their jurisdiction.

-(EG) Within 10-20 business days after receipt of a complete application including all studies or additional information requested by the Health Officer, the County Health Officer shall either grant or deny the permit.
+(G) Within 20 business days after receipt of a complete application including all studies or additional information requested by the Health Officer, the County Health Officer shall either grant or deny the permit.
 Well permits shall be issued only if the proposed well is in compliance with all applicable County codes and will be located on a legal lot of record.
 Well permits may be approved with specific requirements to comply with this chapter.